rkalendar/TotalRepeats/README.md

 GFF format General Feature Format describes genes and other features associated with DNA, RNA and Protein sequences.
 GFF lines have nine tab-separated fields:
 Generic Feature Format Version 3 (GFF3)
 https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md
-1. seqid - a cluster ID.
+1. Seqid - The file name.
-2. source - The file name.
+2. Repeat - SSR (perfect and imperfect microsatellite repeats, and any short or long tandem repeat); UCRP- a group of repeats that did not form clusters; CRP - a group of repeats that formed individual clusters.
-3. type - SSR (perfect and imperfect microsatellite repeats, and any short or long tandem repeat); UCRP- a group of repeats that did not form clusters; CRP - a group of repeats that formed individual clusters.
+3. ClusterID - a cluster ID.
 4. start - The initial position of the repeat element in the sequence.
 The first base has the number 1.
 5. stop - The ending position of the repeat element (inclusive).
 6. length - length of the repeat element.
 7. strand - Valid entries include '+' (forward direction), '-' (complement direction).
 8. phase -  is not analysed for the presence of a reading frame; therefore, this value is '.'
-9. attributes - this value is '.'.
+9. -